 This post may contain affiliate links.
 We may earn money or products from the companies mentioned in this post.
 Please know, we only share products we love!

 Imagine wandering down cobbled streets in Paris on a cold December night.
 You enter a cafe, pull out a rustic chair and order the "chocolat chaud".
 It comes to your table steaming and with a spoon to stir and sip the dense brew.
 Ahhhh, French Hot Chocolate!

 A Christmas tradition

-Now you can create the same creamy thick hot chocolate at home.
-One of our Christmas traditions is making (and drinking) “French Hot Chocolate.”
-Our dear friend Shelly Ashby taught us how to make it years ago while living in Baton Rouge, and it’s been a family tradition ever since.
+This French hot chocolate recipe, like Italian hot chocolate, or Spanish hot chocolate is thick -- it's magical.
+Now you can create the same creamy hot chocolate at home.
+One of our Christmas traditions is making (and drinking) "French Hot Chocolate."
+Our dear friend Shelly Ashby taught us how to make it years ago while living in Baton Rouge, and it's been a family tradition ever since.